 Along with the geriatrician, a team of experts with experience in geriatric care will likely be included, which might include a social worker, nurse, dietitian, physical and occupational therapist, and psychiatrist.
 Ideally, the team will work cohesively to handle any and all issues, both right now and proactively as the older adult’s needs change over the years.

 Anthem Home Care is always on hand to help as well, with our significant expertise in aging care and our focus on the individual needs of each senior we have the honor of serving.
-Email or give us a call at 361-643-2323 to learn about our home care assistance in Portland and the surrounding communities, to obtain answers to your questions, or to ask about a complimentary in-home consultation.
+Email or give us a call at 361-643-2323 to learn about our senior helpers in Portland and the surrounding communities, to obtain answers to your questions, or to ask about a complimentary in-home consultation.